Ugocode/schedule_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This part of the project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: